Yoss1800/Yoss1800/README.md

 ### Hi there 👋

-A full stack web developer with backend orientation, I have a passion for learning new things and always open for tough challenges
+Full stack web developer passionate for learning new things and always open for tough challenges
 <br/>

 <h3>Technologies :star:</h3>